ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/index.rst

 FastDesk is our desktop as a service (DaaS) solution, based on our award-winning hosting platform.
 It combines enterprise-grade infrastructure and hosting with market-leading Citrix desktop-virtualisation technology to provide a seamless all-in-one desktop experience regardless of the endpoint device.
 Welcome to the Future.

-For more information about FastDesk, visit the various links below.
+For more information about FastDesk, please visit the various links below.

  [What is FastDesk?](https://www.ukfast.co.uk/fastdesk.html)
  [Where is FastDesk?](https://www.ukfast.co.uk/our-datacentres.html)